Ben-Chapman/Living-on-the-Edge/gdce-jumphost/README.md

 A Kubernetes ConfigMap containing each user's SSH public key is mounted into the Pod, and is used to authenticate a user's SSH session.

+SSH access is facilitated through a standard Kubernetes service when using the default GDCE network, or through a statically-defined or DHCP-provided IP address when using a GDCE multinetwork network.

 ### Initial Setup
 1. Generate an SSH keypair (if needed)